1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Workforce Ready Grant (Indiana) is sponsored by Indiana Commission for Higher Education.
-Pays tuition and mandatory fees for eligible high-value certificate programs at Ivy Tech Community College, Vincennes University, Indiana Institute of Technology, or other approved providers.
+This grant pays the tuition and mandatory fees for eligible high-value certificate programs at Ivy Tech Community College, Vincennes University, Indiana Institute of Technology, or other approved providers.

-Programs are in high-demand sectors like Advanced Manufacturing, Building & Construction, Health Sciences, IT & Business Services, and Transportation & Logistics.
+Programs are aligned with Indiana's highest demand sectors, including Advanced Manufacturing, Building & Construction, Health Sciences, IT & Business Services, and Transportation & Logistics.

 Get alerted about grants like this